open-webrtc-toolkit/owt-server/doc/servermd/Server.md

 | DTLS-SRTP | webrtc_agent/agent.toml |
 | management-console HTTPS | management_console/management_console.toml |

-For MCU sample application's certificate configuration, please follow the instruction file 'README.md' located at Release-<Version>/extras/basic_example/.
+For OWT sample application's certificate configuration, please follow the instruction file 'README.md' located at Release-<Version>/extras/basic_example/.

-### 2.3.7 Launch the MCU server as single node {#Conferencesection2_3_7}
+### 2.3.7 Launch the OWT server as single node {#Conferencesection2_3_7}
-To launch the MCU server on one machine, follow steps below:
+To launch the OWT server on one machine, follow steps below:

-1. Initialize the MCU package for the first time execution.
+1. Initialize the OWT package for the first time execution.

-    For general MCU Server installation, use following command:
+    For general OWT Server installation, use following command:

         bin/init-all.sh [--deps]

     If you want to enable GPU-acceleration through Intel Media Server Studio, use following command:

         bin/init-all.sh [--deps] --hardware
    > **Note**: If you have already installed the required system libraries, then --deps is not required.
-If you have installed early version of MCU, the stored data will not be compatible with 4.1 version.
-Pay attention to the warning and choose option to update your MCU data in mongodb.
+If you have installed early version of OWT server, the stored data will not be compatible with 4.1 version.
+Pay attention to the warning and choose option to update your OWT data in mongodb.

-2. Run the following commands to start the MCU:
+2. Run the following commands to start the OWT server:

         cd Release-<Version>/
         bin/start-all.sh
-   > **Note**: If you want to run start-all in a combined command like "ssh remote-host MCU-installed-path/bin/start-all", the environment $DISPLAY needs to be explicitly specified as "export DISPLAY=:0.0".
+   > **Note**: If you want to run start-all in a combined command like "ssh remote-host OWT-server-installed-path/bin/start-all", the environment $DISPLAY needs to be explicitly specified as "export DISPLAY=:0.0".

-3. To verify whether the server has started successfully, launch your browser and connect to the MCU server at https://XXXXX:3004.
-Replace XXXXX with the IP address or machine name of your MCU server.
+3. To verify whether the server has started successfully, launch your browser and connect to the OWT server at https://XXXXX:3004.
+Replace XXXXX with the IP address or machine name of your OWT server.

 > **Note**: The procedures in this guide use the default room in the sample.

-### 2.3.8 Stop the MCU server {#Conferencesection2_3_8}
+### 2.3.8 Stop the OWT server {#Conferencesection2_3_8}
-Run the following commands to stop the MCU:
+Run the following commands to stop the OWT server:

     cd Release-<Version>/
     bin/stop-all.sh

-### 2.3.9 Set up the MCU cluster {#Conferencesection2_3_9}
+### 2.3.9 Set up the OWT server cluster {#Conferencesection2_3_9}
  **Table 2-5.
-Distributed MCU components**
-Component Name|Deployment Number|Responsibility
+Distributed OWT server components** Component Name|Deployment Number|Responsibility
 --------|--------|--------
-management-api|1 or many|The entrance of MCU service, keeping the configurations of all rooms, generating and verifying the tokens.
+management-api|1 or many|The entrance of OWT service, keeping the configurations of all rooms, generating and verifying the tokens.
 Application can implement load balancing strategy across multiple management-api instances cluster-manager|1 or many|The manager of all active workers in the cluster, checking their lives, scheduling workers with the specified purposes according to the configured policies.
 If one has been elected as master, it will provide service; others will be standby portal|1 or many|The signaling server, handling service requests from Socket.IO clients conference-agent|1 or many|This agent handles room controller logics